Flotomate/product_docs/source/flotomate-plugins/st-plugin/ad-plugin.rst

     :align: center
     :alt: figure 3

-5. You can trigger the plugin as an action item to a :ref:`workflow <ad-workflow>` and :ref:`Scenario <Create a Scenario>`.
+5. Admin can trigger the plugin as an action item to a :ref:`workflow <ad-workflow>` and :ref:`Scenario <Create a Scenario>`.
 Following are some of the action items (as part of workflows):

    Before triggering any action, one has to understand the parameters that goes into making an input to the active directory.

-   a. **optype (operation type)**: Refers to the kind of operations you want with the plugin.
-You can select any one from the below types:
+   a. **optype (operation type)**: Refers to the kind of operations an admin want with the plugin.
+Admin can select any one from the below types:

      i. create: Create a new user.